erdmarin/sa-portfolio/README.md

 The platform contains three services: user-service handling user-facing API requests, order-service processing order creation and emitting asynchronous events, and notification-worker consuming SQS events and performing background processing.

+## Problem Being Solved

+- **Environment inconsistency:** applications that behave differently in development versus production due to differing OS versions, library versions, or manual configuration steps.
+- **Tight coupling between services:** a change to notification logic requires redeploying the entire application, increasing blast radius and deployment risk.
+- **Independent scalability not possible:** order processing and notification delivery have different traffic profiles but a monolith cannot scale these independently.
+- **Synchronous notification bottleneck:** if notification delivery is synchronous with order creation, a slow or failing notification system blocks order completion entirely.
+- **Manual infrastructure:** infrastructure created manually through the console is not repeatable, not reviewable, and not recoverable without significant effort.
+- **Manual deployments:** without a pipeline, every deployment is a manual error-prone sequence of CLI commands with no automated testing gate and no rollback mechanism.

 ## Architecture

 The architecture separates synchronous HTTP request handling from asynchronous message processing into two distinct planes.
 User and order requests enter through the Application Load Balancer and are routed by path to the appropriate ECS service.
 Order events are published to SQS and processed independently by the notification-worker, which has no HTTP interface and is never registered with the ALB.